 Skip ahead to:

-While you’re thinking up some insightful sift questions - have a think about what a great answer to them might look like.
+While you’re thinking up some insightful sift questions - have a think about what a great answer might look like.

-Review guides are intended to help your reviewers score answers to sift questions.
-They are shown to reviewers while they’re looking at candidates answers.
+Review guides are intended to help your reviewers score answers to sift question and are displayed alongside candidates answers.

-People who are not generally involved in the hiring process may not know what a good or bad answer to a question looks like, review guides make it easier for you to convey what you're looking for to them so that they can jump right into the scoring process.
+People who are not generally involved in the hiring process may not know what a good or bad answer to a question looks like.
+Review guides make it easier for you to convey what you're looking for, so it's easier for reviewers to jump right into the scoring process.
 If you’ve never worked in Marketing, for example, you might find it difficult to know what a good answer to a question about Marketing looks like.
 A good review guide will briefly highlight things a non-expert should look out for.

 Best practices for review guides